 The Japanese omelet Tamago is velvety and spongy when it is made to perfection.
-It is quite complicated to make but it can be explained in a simple way.
-I will of course show step-by-step how to make it.
+It’s quite complicated to make, but it can be explained in a simple way.
+Of course I will show you how to do it.

 What do you learn at the course?

-– How to make the Japanese omelet Tamago from scratch.
+You learn to make the Japanese omelet Tamago.